 Song of India Care and Details: Attractive Air Purifying Plant

-Song of India / Dracaena reflexa / Song of Jamaica: They are indoor house plants known for their glossy shiny and beautiful looking leaves.
-Song of India care is very easy, making it a best bet for indoor plants.
+Song of India / Dracaena reflexa / Song of Jamaica: They are indoor house plants known for their glossy shiny and beautiful-looking leaves.
+Song of India care is very easy, making it the best bet for indoor plants.
 The plants also help purify the air.
 They are one of the most commonly grown house plants.

 Song of India Care and Quick Details

 |Warm humid conditions

 |Well draining nutrient-rich soil

 |Islands of Indian Ocean – Mozambique, Madagascar, Mauritius

 - Buy a bushy plant having more than one division from the stem.

 - It comes in multiple varieties so buy the plant of your choice.